What is unoccupied property landlord insurance?

 How long can I leave my property unoccupied?Any period of unoccupancy longer than 30 days will require unoccupied property insurance.
 Some insurers can provide cover for up to 12 months.
 Let us know your circumstances, and we’ll arrange the right policy for you.

 If I own multiple properties, can I combine them in one insurance policy?Yes.
 This can help to simplify your insurance arrangements, allowing you to pay one premium to insure multiple properties.
 It can be difficult managing several different properties at once, so you’ll want your insurance arrangements to be both comprehensive and straightforward.
-Bollington offers access to a range of insurers, allowing you to add multiple properties to one policy.
-You will also receive access to our exclusive offering with Holava Underwriting, which means you can cover residential and commercial property in one policy.
-What’s more, if the property is occupied again, there’s no need to change the policy with Holava – we’ll keep you covered, while often reducing the premium cost.
+We offer access to a range of insurers, allowing you to add multiple properties to one policy.